ToC

 If you hand in your resignation letter and your company gives you a counteroffer, you can decide whether to withdraw your resignation or resign anyway.

 For example, your boss might offer you a 5% pay raise and a £1,000 bonus for staying with the company.
-It’s up to you whether that offer fits your life situation or is a better offer than you’d get at your next job.
+It’s up to you whether that offer fits your life situation or is better than what you’d get at your next job.

 It’s worth getting in writing that you’ll still be eligible for your next scheduled pay raise and bonus if you accept the counteroffer’s terms.